Adamdoesdumbcode/URLBite/README.md

 # URLBite
 A simple URL shortener website.
 Shortened links last for 4 months.
 By logging in you can see all the links you shortened and for how long they last.
+## Rights to Code
+I have full rights to my code view the LICENSE file.